eyereasoner/eye/reasoning/arcus/4color/README.md

-# 🗺️ Four Color Map Coloring in eyelet
+# 🗺️ Four Color Map Coloring in arcus

-This eyelet reasoning model tests the **Four Color Theorem** — the idea that **any planar map** can be colored using just four colors such that **no two neighboring regions share the same color**.
+This arcus reasoning model tests the **Four Color Theorem** — the idea that **any planar map** can be colored using just four colors such that **no two neighboring regions share the same color**.

 This example encodes a map of European Union countries and infers a valid 4-coloring using **graph traversal** and **logical constraints**.